wgg2bhccq2-afk/obsidian-mark-and-link/README.md

 ## 🚀 Overview

-**Mark & Link** is a lightweight, zero-bloat plugin for Obsidian designed to speed up your note-taking workflow.
+**Mark e Link** is a lightweight, zero-bloat plugin for Obsidian designed to speed up your note-taking workflow.
 No more typing manual double brackets `[[ ]]` or messing with unnecessary markdown syntax.

 Select text, hit a hotkey, and you're done!